Sudan entry requirements for New Zealand passport holders

 Frequently asked questions

-No. There is no visa-on-arrival for New Zealand passport holders.
-You must get a visa from a Sudanese embassy or consulate before you travel.
+No. Sudan does not offer visa-on-arrival for New Zealand passport holders.
+You must have a visa issued by a Sudanese embassy or consulate before you travel.
+Without it, you'll be denied boarding and entry.

 Fees vary by embassy and visa type.
-Expect around NZD 100–200 for a single-entry tourist visa.
-Check the Sudanese embassy in your region for the exact amount.
+Expect roughly USD 100–150 for a single-entry tourist visa.
+Some embassies charge in local currency or accept only money orders.
+Contact the specific embassy for the exact fee and payment method.

 Official sources